Lady Diana Cooper: Social figure and wife of ambassador

-Between January and August 1944 the couple lived in Algiers, where Duff Cooper was appointed British Representative to the Free French Committee of National Liberation.
-Lady Diana focused her energies as a hostess on making an "Eden" of the couple's home for British civil servants stationed in Algiers, who were poorly housed in unheated and waterless lodgings and "had no retreats, amenities, sports or welcomes."
+Between January and August 1944, the couple lived in Algiers, where Duff Cooper was appointed British Representative to the Free French Committee of National Liberation.
+Lady Diana focused her energies as a hostess on making an "Eden" of the couple's home for British civil servants stationed in Algiers, who were poorly housed in unheated and waterless lodgings and "had no retreats, amenities, sports or welcomes".
 The Coopers' home provided British personnel an outlet for rest, socializing, good food, and recreation.
 Her reputation became even more celebrated in France as the centrepoint of immediate post-Second World War French literary culture when Cooper served from 1944 to 1948 as Britain's ambassador to France.
 During this period, Lady Diana's popularity as a hostess remained undimmed, even after allegations that the embassy guest list included "pederasts and collaborators".
-The couple were known for maintaining an "open house" every evening where leading cultural figures and diplomats could come freely to socialize, while enjoying good food and plentiful liquor provided by the British government, both luxuries in Paris after years of wartime shortages.
+The couple were known for maintaining an "open house" every evening, where leading cultural figures and diplomats could come freely to socialize and enjoy good food and plentiful liquour provided by the British government, both luxuries in Paris after years of wartime shortages.

-Following Duff Cooper's retirement in 1947, the couple continued to live in France at Chantilly, until his death in 1954, following an alcohol related upper gastrointestinal haemorrhage.
+Following Duff Cooper's retirement in 1947, the couple continued to live in France at Chantilly until his death in 1954, following an alcohol-related upper gastrointestinal haemorrhage.
 The couple's decision to remain in France was controversial because it was contrary to diplomatic protocol; their continuing popularity as social figures and hosts in Paris effectively made their home a rival British Embassy.
-She was a prominent guest at Le Bal Oriental hosted by Carlos de Beistegui at the Palazzo Labia in Venice in 1951.
-Known as the "Ball of the Century", Lady Diana dressed as Cleopatra and greeted her fellow guests, some 1,000 people, in a vestibule pageant.
+She was a prominent guest at Le Bal Oriental hosted by Carlos de Beistegui at the Palazzo Labia in Venice in 1951, known as the "Ball of the Century".
+Lady Diana dressed as Cleopatra and greeted her fellow guests, some 1,000 people, in a vestibule pageant.
 Duff Cooper was created Viscount Norwich in 1952, for services to the nation, but Lady Diana refused to be called Viscountess Norwich, claiming that it sounded like "porridge".
 Following her husband's death, she made an announcement in The Times to this effect, stating that she had "reverted to the name and title of Lady Diana Cooper".

 Later years

-Lady Diana sharply reduced her activities in the late 1950s but produced three volumes of memoirs: The Rainbow Comes and Goes, The Light of Common Day, and Trumpets from the Steep.
-The three volumes are included in a compilation called Autobiography (ISBN 9780881841312).
+Lady Diana sharply reduced her activities in the late 1950s but produced three volumes of memoirs: The Rainbow Comes and Goes, The Light of Common Day and Trumpets from the Steep.
+The three volumes are included in a compilation, Autobiography (ISBN 9780881841312).
 She died at her home in Little Venice, in West London, in 1986 at the age of 93, after many years of increasing infirmity.
 Her body was interred within the Manners family mausoleum at Belvoir Castle.